In this blog post, we will discuss what chronic fatigue syndrome is, its symptoms, and how to service-connect your chronic fatigue syndrome.

 - generalized muscle aches or weakness

 - fatigue lasting 24 hours or longer after exercise

 - headaches (of a type, severity, or pattern that is different from headaches in the premorbid state)

 - sleep disturbance

 If you believe you have CFS, it’s critical to get a diagnosis from your doctor.
 Most veterans with CFS can live a relatively normal lifestyle if treated appropriately.

 Is There A Cure For Chronic Fatigue Syndrome?

-There is no known cure for CFS at the moment, however there are treatments that have been proved to assist veterans manage the symptoms and enhance their quality of life.
+There is no known cure for CFS at the moment; however, there are treatments that have been proven to assist veterans to manage the symptoms and enhance their quality of life.